microsoft/lisa/docs/run_test/platform.rst

 container : `lisa-sas-copied` in the subscription used to run LISA, which could potentially increase the runtime.
 The copied VHD has to be manually deleted by the user.

+If the selected VM Size's Hypervisor Generation is '2', hyperv_generation parameter is necessary, and should be specified as 2.

 Running using marketplace
 ^^^^^^^^^^^^^^^^^^^^^^^^^